thamizh5197/thamizh5197.github.io/_projects/tt_privacy_policy.md

 ## Children’s Privacy
 Task Tortoise is not intended for users under 13.
 We do not knowingly collect data from children.

+## How to Delete Your Account

+You can delete your Task Tortoise account at any time.
+To do so:

+Open the Task Tortoise app.

+Go to Profile → Delete Account.

+Confirm your choice.
+Your account and all associated data will be permanently removed from our systems immediately.

+Deleting your account removes all synced data from our servers, including your goals/plans, progress history, and personalized plans.
+Local data stored on your device will also be cleared automatically when you uninstall the app.

+If you experience issues or no longer have access to your account, you can request manual deletion by emailing us at missingparantheses@gmail.com

 ## Contact Us
 For privacy questions or data requests, contact us at:
 📧 **missingparantheses@gmail.com**